Overview

 account statements, transaction confirmations, proxy material, and any other

-their account.
+information relating to their account.
 CPP will not route original custodial

 statements to its clients on behalf of a custodian.
 However, CPP is responsible, within